Keita18/amazon-kdd-cup-2024-starter-kit/README.md

 - `input_field`: This field contains the instructions and the question that should be answered by the model.
 - `output_field`: This field contains the ground truth answer to the question.
 - `task_type`: This field contains the type of the task (Details in the next Section, "Tasks")
+- `task_name`: This field contains the name of the task.
+However, the exact task names are redacted, and we only provide participants with hashed task names (e.g. `task1`, `task2`).
 - `metric`: This field contains the metric used to evaluate the question (Details in Section "Evaluation Metrics").
+- `track`: This field specifies the track the question comes from.

 However, the test dataset (which will be hidden from participants) will have a different format with only two fields:
 - `input_field`, which is the same as above.